Public Investing App Review: Commission Free Trades and More

 If you transfer your funds from another brokerage account into Public, you can earn up to a $10K bonus.
 Starting at transfers of $5K+, you can earn a bonus ranging from $150 to $10K.

-You should know a few other things about the Public Investing app.
-First, the app thrives off of its community.
+The Public Investing app thrives off of its community.
 When you become a Public member, you can see what other members are trading and learn from subject matter experts in the community too.

 Once you’ve selected your favorite stock interest category, you’ll get a watch list showing you how stocks are performing.
 These tools can keep you up to date on investment happenings.